DanielWajsbrot11/memory-calc/README.md

 This project is provided under the MIT License.
 See the `LICENSE` file for details (or add one if needed).

 ---

-If you want, I can expand the README with examples, screenshots, or a link to a live demo — tell me what you'd like to include! ✨